BowenXiao1999/database_paper/README.md

 ## Goal
 * Track what to read and what have read.
 * Improve my academic reading/thinking.
-ESPECIALLY critical thinking.
+Especially CRITICAL thinking.
 * Easy navigation.

 ## Usage